ASSOCIATE PROFESSOR DR. JAMES H. PATTERSON,

 In 1994, he founded the Clark Atlanta University Jazz Under the Stars.

 Associate Professor Dr. James Patterson received invitations by Congressman John Conyers, Jr. to participate (over the past six years) in the Congressional Black Caucus as Panelist, Moderator, and Conference Participant.
-Board Member of the Tuskegee Airmen, Atlanta, Georgia.
+Board Member and 2020 Chairman of the Scholarship Committee of the Tuskegee Airmen, Atlanta, Georgia.
 Vice President Atlanta Federation of Musicians Union local 148-462–of the American Federation of Musicians.
 Lifetime voting member of the National Academy of Recording Arts and Sciences (Grammy Awards); Delegate to the Atlanta-North Georgia labor Council; Member A. Philip Randolph Institute and Founder and C.E.O.
 The James Hardy Patterson Foundation, Inc.

 "A Culture Is a Horrible Possession to lose."